Reduced Loop Quantization with four Klein-Gordon Scalar Fields as Reference Matter: Four Klein-Gordon Scalar Fields as Reference Matter

 \section{Four Klein-Gordon Scalar Fields as Reference Matter}

 The first model we want to discuss here is general relativity with four additional reference fields.
-This model can be understood as the natural type I model associated with the one scalar field model in \cite{Domagala:2010bm} which originally was considered because it is the full loop quantum gravity generalization of the Ashtekar-Pawlowski-Singh (APS) model introduced in \cite{Ashtekar:2006wn}.
+This model can be understood as the natural type I model associated with the one scalar field model in \cite{Domagala:2010bm} which originally was considered because it is the full loop quantum gravity generalization of the Ashtekar-Pawlowski-Singh (APS) model introduced in \cite{Ashtekar:2006wn}\footnote{More recently a model by Dapor and Liegener \cite{Dapor:2017rwv} was introduced that derives the dynamics of the cosmological model using cosmological coherent states from full LQG.}.
 We assume that each of the reference fields is a Klein-Gordon scalar field.
 Thus, the action of the \rm total system under consideration is given by

 where $g_{\mu\nu}$ is the space-time metric, $g := |\det(g_{\mu\nu})|$, $R^{(4)}$ denotes the four-dimensional Ricci scalar, $\mu,\nu=0,\cdots,3$ are space-time indices and $I,J=0,\cdots, 3$ label the four Klein-Gordon scalar fields.
 Note that the latter index is just an internal one labeling the reference matter fields and has no relation to the space-time indices.
 We choose our signature convention for the space-time metric tensor $g_{\mu\nu}$ to be $(-,+,+,+)$.
 We restrict our discussion to the ADM variables here.
 Since all the obtained results here can be straightforward carried over to case of Ashtekar variables.
 Applying the ADM formalism, where dot denotes the derivative with respect to the time parameter $t$ in the ADM frame, we end up with the following canonical action